vburzynski/blog/content/blog/2022-05-18/this-regex-will-change-how-you-design-with-tailwind.md

 summary: An exploration of how to utilize regular expressions to change the design of your website when using TailwindCSS.
 ---

-# This RegEx Will Change How You Design With Tailwind

 Are you using TailwindCSS in you project?

 > ... of course you are it's all the rage lately, and everyone’s using it.